 - Set Incoming Group.
-This is the value assigned for incoming calls that's analysed in the Incoming Call Route settings described in Section 5.9.
-In the test environment a value of 17 was used for the Sunrise SIP platform. - Set Outgoing Group.
+This is the value assigned for incoming calls that are analysed in the Incoming Call Route settings described in Section 5.9.
+In the test environment a value of 17 was used for the Swisscom SIP platform. - Set Outgoing Group.
 This is the value assigned for outgoing calls that can be selected directly in the short code settings described in Section 5.7.
-In the test environment a value of 17 was used. - Set Max Sessions to the number of simultaneous SIP calls that are allowed using this SIP URI pattern. - Set Local URI, Contact, P Asserted ID and Diversion Header to Use Internal Data for both the Display name and Content.
-On incoming calls, this will analyse the Request-Line sent by Sunrise and match to the SIP settings in the User profile as described in Section 5.8.
-On outgoing calls this will insert the SIP settings in the User profile into the relevant headers in the SIP messages. - Leave the Outgoing Calls, Forwarding/Twinning and Incoming Calls at their respective default values of Caller, Original Caller and Called for the Local URI, Contact and P Asserted ID call details.
+In the test environment a value of 17 was used. - Set Max Sessions to the number of simultaneous SIP calls that are allowed using this SIP URI pattern - Set Local URI, Contact and P Asserted ID to Use Internal Data for both the Display name and Content.
+On incoming calls, this will analyse the Request-Line sent by Swisscom and match to the SIP settings in the User profile as described in Section 5.8.
+On outgoing calls this will insert the SIP settings in the User profile into the relevant headers in the SIP messages. - Set the Outgoing Calls, Forwarding/Twinning and Incoming Calls at their respective values of Caller, Original Caller and Called for the Local URI setting call details.
+Set the Outgoing Calls, Forwarding/Twinning and Incoming Calls at their respective values of Caller, Caller and Called for the Contact and P Asserted ID setting call details.
+Set the Outgoing Calls, Forwarding/Twinning and Incoming Calls at their respective values of None, Original Caller and None for the Diversion Header setting call details.